 In the coming years, policymakers face important decisions about our water supply.
 What models will ensure a healthy and sustainable future?
 L.A. borders the largest body of water on Earth, but are the Pacific Ocean’s salty waters a viable resource?

 PRO: Eric M.V.
 Hoek, Editor in Chief at NPJ Clean Water and Professor at UCLA Department of Civil and Environmental Engineering

-CON: Tracy Quinn, Policy Analyst, Water Program, Natural Resources Defense Council
+CON: Tracy Quinn, Director of California Water Conservation & Efficiency, Natural Resources Defense Council

 This event is put on in association with ProCon.org and the Santa Monica Pier for PRO/CON at The Pier, sponsored by the Arthur N. Rupe Foundation.
 PRO/CON is a nonpartisan debate series designed to facilitate discussion, reinvigorate critical thinking and better inform public discourse on ballot measures and current issues.

 Monday, August 20

 5:30 pm – 6:30 pm music and civic engagement fair